nitinkp/COSC-4353-Group-B/INSTALL.md

 # Steps to run our project
 The program is a python utility library which takes in the inputs as .txt or .csv files and generates a graph datastructure as the adjacency matrix.
+For use of Graph Quest simply include the proper libaries in your python code and use our functions after creating a class object from them.
+In the future Graph Quest will be made into an importable python library using the pip installer.